Greenbeen5/another-news/README.md

 # another-news
-an imitation of famous media applications.
+An imitation of famous media applications.

+## Progress
+- [ ] Project Creation